dagabriel101/Projects/README.md

 This project investigates trading strategies in prediction markets using data from the 2024 U.S. Presidential Election market on Polymarket.

-The goal was to model price dynamics and identify exploitable structure in probability-based markets.
+The goal was to model price dynamics in order to identify any exploitable characteristics within prediction markets

 ---

 ## Initial Hypothesis

-Prediction market prices were assumed to exhibit mean reversion around a “fair probability.”
+It is assumed that Prediction market prices will exhibit mean reversion around a “fair probability.”

-To model this, we transform probabilities into log-odds space:
+To model this, we may use a log odds-transformation

 $$
 X_t = \log\left(\frac{p_t}{1 - p_t}\right)
 $$

-This transformation allows us to treat probabilities as an unbounded time series.

-We then model the dynamics as mean-reverting:
+We then use are mean-reverting assumption:

 $$
 dX_t = \kappa(\mu - X_t)\,dt + \sigma\,dW_t